TanmayPr7/Arduino-Based-Bluetooth-based-short-range-Reciver-and-Transmitter/README.md

 # Arduino-Based-Bluetooth-based-short-range-Reciver-and-Transmitter
-# This in which I have created short rnage Reciver and Transmitter using Arduino using few components and libraries.
+# This is the project which I have created a short range Reciver and Transmitter using Arduino, few components and few Libraries required
 # All neccesary file are here, check it out